 There is an online calendar on the site’s events page that is updated regularly, but some of the most common events taking place on the grounds include:

-Guided Walks are tours that occur every first Saturday of the month at 10am.
+Guided Walk tours are offered once a month on the first Saturday.
+Meet at 10am.
 Expert volunteers will share interesting bits of history while pointing out the best the gardens have to offer so you’re sure not to miss anything!

 Camellia Show – January 7th and 8th